lokdao/haskell-programming-from-first-principles/chapter09/end-chapter-exercises.md

 -- 6
 squishMap :: (a -> [b]) -> [a] -> [b]
-squishMap f = squishMap . map f
+squishMap f = squish . map f

 -- 7
 squishAgain :: [[a]] -> [a]